nanoframework/nanoframework.github.io/content/community-targets/ST_NUCLEO144_F412ZG_NF.md

 ![F12ZG](https://www.st.com/bin/ecommerce/api/image.PF262641.en.feature-description-include-personalized-no-cpn-medium.jpg)

 The board used in this community contribution is the NUCLEO144_F412ZG board from ST. The board can be purchased from various sources and should be about 20 euros.
-Further information on the Nucleo144 boards can be found in the user manuals UM1727 or UM1974 on the ST side (www.st.com).
+Further information on the Nucleo144 boards can be found in the user manuals UM1727 or UM1974 over at the [ST website](https://www.st.com).

 Some basic information abstracted from ST: